Concepts

 Dataset Schema

-A dataset has few fields (interchangeably referred to as columns) with types and unique names.
+A dataset has few fields (interchangeably referred to as columns throughout the documentation) with types and unique names.
 Each field must have has a pre-specified datatype.
 See the typing section to learn the types supported by Fennel.

 Field Descriptors